byzer-org/byzer-doc/byzer-lang/en-us/grammar/register.md

 as output;
 ```

-The meaning of the register statement is: register the RandomForest model in `/tmp/rf ` as a function named rf_predict.
+The meaning of the register statement is to register the RandomForest model in `/tmp/rf ` as a function, named as `rf_predict`.

-The register statement can also be followed by where/options clauses:
+The register statement can also be followed by `where/options` clauses:

 ```sql
 register  RandomForest.`/tmp/rf` as rf_predict